-The following section highlights key efficacy data for authorized mRNA COVID-19 vaccines (Pfizer-BioNTech COVID-19 vaccine, Moderna COVID-19 vaccine) only.
-For additional details regarding trial design, including study population, length of follow-up, and efficacy for the authorized vaccines, refer to the evidence summaries in Appendix A (for the Pfizer-BioNTech COVID-19 vaccine) and Appendix B (for the Moderna COVID-19 vaccine).
+The following section highlights key efficacy data for authorized mRNA COVID-19 vaccines (Pfizer-BioNTech COVID-19 vaccine, Moderna COVID-19 vaccine) and viral vector-based COVID-19 vaccine (AstraZeneca COVID-19 vaccine) only.
+For additional details regarding trial design, including study population, length of follow-up, and efficacy for the authorized vaccines, refer to the evidence summaries in Appendix A (for the Pfizer-BioNTech COVID-19 vaccine), Appendix B (for the Moderna COVID-19 vaccine) and Appendix C (for the AstraZeneca COVID-19 vaccine).